findEthics/Atlas/README.md

 # Atlas 💬

-Atlas is an Android application designed for quick searches and online look ups.
+Atlas is an Android application designed for quick online searches.

 ## Features